alex-toy/transformers/README.md

-# transformers

-create folders checkpoint, output at the root of the project.
+inside folder checkpoint, you will find the checkpoints produced while training model.